gjpelletier/MLRegression/README.md

 # Tools for Machine Learning Regression in Python

+## Note: This MLRegression module has been replaced by the EasyMLR module that is available at this link: https://github.com/gjpelletier/EasyMLR

 The MLRegression module includes the following main Python functions to facilitate the use of sklearn, XGBoost, LightGBM, statsmodels, and optuna solvers:

  - **lasso** - LassoCV, LassoLarsCV, and LassoLarsIC using AIC/BIC